inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ### Funding references (0-n)

-!!! warning "Work in progress"
+!!! warning "Not part of the deposit page yet."
-    This field may change after work done on controlled vocabulary management is completed during December 2020.
+    Although available via the API, this field may see changes when added to the deposit page.

 Information about financial support (funding) for the resource being registered.